Academic freedom and freedom of expression are paramount values of UTS.

 - For racism, intimidation or other forms of harassment not related to academic freedom please refer to Where to get help for further guidance.

-- In case of an emergency or where you wish to report a serious incident, please contact Campus Security 1800 249 559 (in an emergency) or the police IN AN EMERGENCY, CALL TRIPLE ZERO: 000 (see Contacts and further support).
+- In case of an emergency or where you wish to report a serious incident, please contact UTS Security 1800 249 559 (in an emergency) or the police on triple zero (000) (refer Contacts and further support).

 Privacy and confidentiality of your information